SwissDataScienceCenter/renku/docs/docs/10-users/40-data/00-data.md

 ## How are credentials handled for Data connectors?

 **The access to the data connector is fully managed by the external storage provider.** When a user launches a session on a project that includes a data connector that requires credentials, Renku will ask that user for their credentials.
-Renku will only provides the access to the data if the user provides valid credentials.
+Renku will only provide the access to the data if the user provides valid credentials.

 Being able to *see* a Renku data connector is not the same as being able to *access* the data itself!
 For example, a data connector may be public, which means other users on RenkuLab can *see* that the data connector exists, and also be protected with credentials, which means that only people with valid credentials can *access* the actual data.

 ### Saving credentials